Udo Kier

-Udo Kierspe (born 14 October 1944), known professionally as Udo Kier, is a German actor.
-Known primarily as a character actor, he has appeared in more than 220 films in both leading and supporting roles throughout Europe and the Americas.
-He has collaborated with acclaimed filmmakers such as Lars von Trier, Gus Van Sant, Werner Herzog, Rainer Werner Fassbinder, Walerian Borowczyk, Kleber Mendonça Filho, Dario Argento, Tom Shadyac, Charles Matton, Guy Maddin, Alexander Payne, and Paul Morrissey.
+Udo Kierspe (14 October 1944 – 23 November 2025), known professionally as Udo Kier, was a German actor.
+Known primarily as a character actor who often portrayed eccentric and deviant figures, he appeared in more than 200 films in both leading and supporting roles throughout Europe and the Americas.

+Kier made his breakthrough playing the title characters in the cult films Flesh for Frankenstein (1973) and Blood for Dracula (1974), both directed by Paul Morrissey, which established him as an icon of the horror film genre.
+He became a staple figure in both mainstream genre film and art house circles, described by one obituary as a "cult icon".
+He collaborated with notable filmmakers, such as Rainer Werner Fassbinder, Lars von Trier, Gus Van Sant, Werner Herzog, Walerian Borowczyk, Kleber Mendonça Filho, Dario Argento, Guy Maddin, Wim Wenders, and Rob Zombie.